-Once the calibration is complete the "Calibration Results" window will indicate the quality of the calibration.
-This may take a few seconds.
-The primary purpose of these scores is to demonstrate that the field calibration was successful, as demonstrated by a low CalScore.
-The other parameters provide information that may assist in improving the CalScore should it be unacceptably high.
+Once a calibration is complete, the "Calibration Results" window will indicate the quality of the calibration.
+This may take a minute or more to populate.
+The primary purpose of these scores is to confirm the calibration was successful, as indicated by a low Mag and/or Accel CalScore.
+The other scores provide information that may assist in improving the CalScore, should it be unacceptably high.
+If either CalScore is too high, click the <Start> button to begin a new calibration.
+If the calibration is acceptable, click the <Save> button to save the calibration to the module's flash.
+If the <Save> button is not selected then the module will need to be recalibrated after a power cycle.